 But all that data movement?!

-But if I’m moving all of this data from the storage node to the compute nodes and then back (for storage), wouldn’t that be a lot of data to move – thus slowing query performance.
+But if I’m moving all of this data from the storage node to the compute nodes and then back (for storage), wouldn’t that be a lot of data to move?
+And wouldn’t this translate to slow query performance?
 While that is true, there are technical and business reasons why something like Q10 would satisfy most requirements.

 When HDInsight is performing its task, it is streaming data from the storage node to the compute node.
-But many of the map, sort, shuffle,and reduce tasks that Hadoop is performing is being done on the local disk residing with the compute nodes themselves.
-The map, reduce, and sort tasks typically will be performed on compute nodes with minimal network load while the shuffle tasks will use some network to move the data from the mappers nodes to less reduce nodes.
-The final step of storing the dat back to the storage is typically a much smaller dataset (e.g. a query dataset or report).
-In the end, the network is being more heavily utilized during the initial and final streaming phases while most of the other tasks are being performed intra-nodally (i.e. minimal network utilization).
+But many of the map, sort, shuffle, and reduce tasks are processed on the local disk residing with the compute nodes themselves.
+They are done on compute nodes with minimal network load.
+Meanwhile, the shuffle tasks will use some network to move the data from the mapper nodes to less reducer nodes.
+The final step of transferring the data back to the storage is typically a much smaller dataset (e.g., a query dataset or report).
+In the end, the network is being more heavily utilized during the initial and final streaming phases while most of the other tasks are being performed intra-nodally (i.e., minimal network utilization).

 So how is the performance?

-- Azure Blob provides faster write access for Hadoop HDFS; allowing jobs to complete faster when writing data to disk from reduce tasks.
+- Azure Blob provides faster write access for Hadoop HDFS.
+This allows jobs to be completed faster when writing data to disk via the

 HDFS: Azure Blob Storage vs. Local Disk

-Map Reduce uses HDFS which itself is actually just a file system abstraction.
-There are two implementations of HDFS file system when running Hadoop in Azure; is either local file system another is Azure Blob.
-Both are still HDFS; the code path for map reduce against local file system HDFS or Azure Blob filesystem are identical.
+Map Reduce uses HDFS, which itself is just a file system abstraction.
+There are two implementations of the HDFS file system when running Hadoop in Azure.
+It is either a local file system or through Azure Blob.
+Both are still HDFS as the code path for map/reduce against local file system HDFS or Azure Blob filesystem are identical.
 You can specify the file split size (minimum 64MB, max 100GB, default 5GB).
-So a single file will be split and read by different mappers, just like local disk HDFS.
+So, a single file will be split and read by different mappers, just like local disk HDFS.

 Where processing happens…

-Where Azure Blob HDFS start to win is on writing data out.
-Ie. When your map reduce program finishes and it writes to HDFS.
-With local disk HDFS, to write 3 copies, first #1 is written and then #2 and #3 are, in parallel written to two other nodes, remotely.
+Where Azure Blob HDFS starts to win is in writing data out.
+Ie. When your map/reduce program finishes, it writes to HDFS.
+With local disk HDFS, to write three copies, first #1 is written, and then #2 and #3 are written in parallel to two other nodes remotely.
 The write is not completed or “sealed” until the two remote copies have been written.
-With azure blob storage the write is completed and sealed after #1 is written; and then, Azure blob takes care of, by default 6x replication (three to the local datacenter, three to the remote) on its own time.
-This gives us high performance, high durability and high availably.
+With Azure Blob Storage, the write is completed and sealed after #1 is written.
+Then, Azure Blob, by default, performs a 6x replication (three to the local data center and three remote).
+This gives us high performance, high durability, and high availability.

-As well, it is important to note that we do not have a data durability service level objective for data stored in local disk HDFS while Azure provides a high level of data durability and availability.
+It is also important to note that we do not have a data durability service level objective for data stored in local disk HDFS, while Azure provides a high level of data durability and availability.
 It is important to note that all of these parameters are highly dependent on the actual workload characteristic.

-In reference to Nasuni’s The State of Cloud Storage 2013 Industry Report, notes the following concerning Azure Blob Storage
+Nasuni’s The State of Cloud Storage 2013 Industry Report notes the following concerning Azure Blob Storage

-• Scalability: Amazon S3 varied only 0.6% from its average the scaling tests, with Microsoft Windows Azure varying 1.9% (both very acceptable levels of variance).
-The two OpenStack-based clouds – HP and Rackspace – showed variance of 23.5% and 26.1%, respectively, with performance becoming more and more unpredictable as object counts increased.
+- Scalability: Amazon S3 varied only 0.6% from its average scaling tests, with Microsoft Windows Azure varying by 1.9% (both very acceptable levels of variance).
+The two OpenStack-based clouds – HP and Rackspace – showed a variance of 23.5% and 26.1%, respectively, with performance becoming more and more unpredictable as object counts increased.